AM505/CSS-HTMLProject/readme.md

 ![alt text](assets/docs/lighthouse_mobile.png)

 For both desktop and mobile the biggest issue with performance was the image sizes and load times.
 For mobile this was the biggest issue.
 There are a few potential fixes.

 1. Media queries to replace the image with a smaller sized image on smaller devices.
 1. Reduce image size for all devices.

 ### Responsiveness

 Responsiveness was tested using firefox developer tools "Responsive Design Mode".
 The site was also tested on firefox and chrome browsers on desktop and mobile.
-Unfortunatly was not able to test on safari.

-### Accessabiltiy
+### Accessibility

 This site was used to check accessibility:
 [https://webaim.org/resources/contrastchecker/](https://webaim.org/resources/contrastchecker/)
- Along with firefox's accesibiltiy tools.
+ Along with firefox's accessibility tools.

 ### GitHub Pages